alerisolutions/go-vault-transit/README.md

 # go-vault-transit

-Convenience library for accessing vault's transit engine
+Convenience library for accessing vault's transit engine.
+Allows for writing application which use Encryption-as-a-service where key material is handled by Vault and not by the application.

 ## Examples